-- Materials and other household communications must include USDA's current Non-Discrimination Statement. - Carryover of the previous year's NSLP eligibility applies to Direct Certification, categorical eligibility determinations and income applications.
-Carryover is for up to 30 operating days (beginning with the first operating day of school) into the current school year or until a new eligibility determination is made, either approved or denied.
-The new eligibility determination supersedes the carryover eligibility.
-Note: Carryover does not apply to CEs operating SSO for SY 2021-22. - Students transferring from a CEP site to a non-CEP anytime during or between school years receive 30 operating days of carryover eligibility or until eligibility is established through Direct Certification or an application. - Applications must be reviewed in a timely manner.
+- CEs using data from any other year besides SY 2021-22 must inform TDA through an online Intake Form located on the Square Meals website. - Students transferring from a CEP site to a non-CEP site anytime during or between school years receive 30 operating days of carryover eligibility or until eligibility is established through Direct Certification or an application. - Applications must be reviewed in a timely manner.
 An eligibility determination must be made, the family notified of its status, and the status implemented within 10 operating days of the receipt of the application. - When reviewing the Total Household Members in Step 2D of the school meal household application, the number should match total child and adult names in Steps 1 and 2B.
 The adult completing the application may have forgotten to include a name.
 The household should be contacted if the number entered by the applicant is higher than the number of names listed.
 The household is not required to enter a total for the application to be processed. - Effective Date of Eligibility Options for Household Meal Applications and Categorical Eligibility: